 Follow Companies through Social Networking Sites during Your Job Search

-Sure, you can read annual reports and browse the About Us sections of your target companies’ websites, but both of those options have their downsides.
-An annual report takes months of production to get published, and corporate websites can take weeks to get updated, which means the intel you have on that company may already be outdated.
+Sure, you can read annual reports and browse the About us sections of your target companies’ websites, but both of those options have their downsides: An annual report takes months of production to get published, and corporate websites can take weeks to get updated, which means the info you have on that company may already be outdated.

-To follow a company on LinkedIn, find the company’s profile page and click on the blue Follow Company button at the top-right corner of the page.
+To follow a company on LinkedIn, find the company’s profile page and click on the yellow Follow button at the top-right corner of the page.

 When reading the blog of a target company, feel free to comment on or tweet an article.
 Companies find running a successful blog difficult and often hire consultants to help get more traffic to it.
 Help them out by leaving the first comment, which can help inspire more comments.

 Also, tweeting a link to your followers can help drive more traffic to a company’s blog.
 At the very least, the person in charge of social media will be grateful to you.
 Later, you can call in that favor to get an introduction to a hiring manager.